 Electronic papers make A3s more difficult

-We discussed this issue in our Masterclass 12 Going Electronic.
-The standard A3 is difficult to present in electronic form.
+We discussed this issue in our Masterclass 9: Going Electronic.
+The standard A3 can present some challenges in electronic form.

 This can be addressed by developing visual design templates especially for use on tablets or similar devices.